awsdocs/aws-codedeploy-user-guide/doc_source/deployments-view-logs.md

 ### To view deployment logs files on Windows Server instances<a name="deployments-view-logs-instance-windows"></a>

-**AWS CodeDeploy agent log file**: On Windows Server instances, the AWS CodeDeploy agent log file is stored at the following location:
+**CodeDeploy agent log file**: On Windows Server instances, the CodeDeploy agent log file is stored at the following location:

 `C:\ProgramData\Amazon\CodeDeploy\log\codedeploy-agent-log.txt`

-To view or analyze the AWS CodeDeploy agent log file on a Windows Server instance, sign in to the instance, and then type the following command to open the file:
+To view or analyze the CodeDeploy agent log file on a Windows Server instance, sign in to the instance, and then type the following command to open the file:

 ```
 notepad C:\ProgramData\Amazon\CodeDeploy\log\codedeploy-agent-log.txt